numbbo/coco/docs/coco-doc/source/index.rst

 .. [#] For a given problem |p|, the number of acquired runtime values, |RT(pt)|
-  is monotonous increasing with the budget used.
+  is monotonously increasing with the budget used.
 Considered as random variables, these runtimes are not independent.

 .. [#] More specifically, we consider the problems :math:`(f_i, n, j, t(j))` for